Music Program Overview

 Let’s make and listen to great music in the spirit of Joy!
 The music program brings high quality celebratory music to the congregation, friends, and community of First Unitarian Church with a variety of participatory methods.

-View photos from our recent Music Sunday: The Theology of the Lion King
+View photos from a Music Sunday: The Theology of the Lion King

 Music Department Staff